Safe-haven law: Controversy

 Supporters of safe-haven laws argue that the laws save lives by encouraging parents to surrender infants safely, providing an alternative to abortion, infanticide, or child abandonment.
 Detractors argue that, because safe-haven laws do not require parents to be under stress, one parent will use the law largely to avoid notice to the non-surrendering parent.
 The laws have also been criticized due to the fact that in some states, safe-haven laws favor mothers.

 Critics also argue that safe-haven laws undercut temporary-surrender laws, which were enacted specifically for parents who are unsure about whether to keep or relinquish their children.
 Supporters counter by arguing that anonymity is the only way to convince certain parents not to harm their infants, and that the benefit outweighs any claimed detriment.
 Various father's rights groups have also criticized how safe-haven laws can shut fathers out of the child's life without their knowledge or consent.

 Controversy arose out of the safe-haven law enacted in Nebraska in July 2008: the Nebraska law in force at the time was interpreted to define a child as anyone under 18, and resulted in the desertion of children older than infants, some as old as teenage years.
 Under the prior version of the law, at least 35 children were dropped off in Nebraska hospitals in a four-month span, at least 5 of them from other US states.
 The law was changed in November 2008, allowing only infants up to 30 days old to be surrendered.
+The 2025 film Omaha is based on Nebraska's safe haven law before it was changed.